sosotechnologies/soso_technologies_macaz_doc.io/docs/weekly/AI/ai.md

 # Artificial Intelligence

+Eventhough AI Machines seem to be a threat to humanity, yet, they cannot beat the power of human intelligence, Machines will never beat the creative or imaginative ability of humans.
+Always remember, humans created the machine.

+## What is AI?
+ "It is a branch of computer science by which we can create intelligent machines which can behave like a human, think like humans, and able to make decisions."

 setup google codeLab [Open-Link](https://codelabs.developers.google.com/)

 Theres always been this lask of understanding between machine learning and artificial intelligence.